matyalatte/tuw/examples/components/check_boxes/README.md

 ```

 -   `check` is a check box.
 The `value` will be inputted into commands if you check the check box.
 -   `check_array` is an array of `check` components.
-It concatenates checked values into a string, and inject it into commands.
+It concatenates checked values into a string, and injects it into commands.